vndee/sentivi/docs/source/text_processor.rst

     text_processor.add_pattern(r'[0-9]', '')

-Or you can add your own method, use define method should be a lambda function.
+Or you can add your own method, use-defined method should be a lambda function.

 .. code-block:: python